 - In many areas, water crises are developing.
 The burning platform caused by the specter of running out of water is motivating people to take a look at alternatives.

 - In some limited cases, there are fines being levied for failure to adopt rainwater for hotels.
-Check this out from India!
 This trend may be coming to your area sometime soon.

-And, the hospitality industry is really ideal for using rainwater collection.
-Relative to other types of buildings:
+The hospitality industry is really ideal for using rainwater collection for these reasons.

 - Roof size is BIG.
 Collection from parking lots and structures is even bigger.
 That means a lot of rainwater can be collected.